stbnrivas/dataModels/specs/Weather/WeatherAlert/README.md

 # Weather Alert

-This folder contains all the software artefacts to offer weather alert data in NGSIv2.
+This folder contains all the software artefacts to offer weather alert data in NGSI v2.
 The source of this data is the global [European Weather Alarm Service](http://meteoalarm.eu).

 -   `meteoalarm_harvest.py`.
 A harvester for weather alarms throughout Europe.